jakubsolecki/Team-Locator/server/client_server_guide.md

   - __list of tokens__

 ### Security
 There's hardly any security on this server.
-The only implemented protection is signing pickle messages with hmac, so that ony trusted data is unpickled on both sides of the connection.
+The only implemented protection is signing pickled messages with hmac so that only trusted data is unpickled on both sides of the connection.

 ## Client